TheLX5/OBJ-Viewer/README.md

 # OBJ Viewer
 A python script that lets you preview frames and animations from SNES OBJ files if the required files are provided.

-## REQUIREMENTS
+## Requirements
 * Python 3 with Tkinter
 * Ttk module for Python (I forgot which version comes with Ttk, newer Python versions have Ttk by default, do your research)
 * Pillow module for Python (`python -m pip install pillow` or `pip3 install pillow`)

-## NOTES
+## Notes
 * I'm not very proficient at high level languages so a lot of the code is REALLY bad and poorly thought out
 * It may spam a little bit your console if you go out of bounds of the VRAM area
 * OBX files are **PARTIALLY** supported at this moment.
 They make use of the second byte on each entry which is currently unknown to me.
-* Opening files while CGX Preview and/or COL Preview windows are active will **SLOW DOWN** the program, especially when changing the CGRAM offset and loading new files!
+* Opening files while CGX Preview and/or COL Preview windows are active will **SLOW DOWN** the loading of such files, this also applies when changing the CGRAM Offset.

-## PROGRAM DETAILS
+## Program details

 #### General
 You can use the UP and DOWN keys to quickly change the Spin boxes.